lokadns/tik/address-list/ZBLACKLIST.md

         in-interface-list=WAN src-address-list=ZBlacklist disabled=no
     add action=add-src-to-address-list address-list=XBlacklist \
         address-list-timeout=30m chain=prerouting comment="DHCP/SSH/Telnet" \
-        in-interface-list=WAN protocol=tcp dst-port=53,22,23 disabled=yes
+        in-interface-list=WAN protocol=tcp dst-port=21,22,23,8291 disabled=yes

-If you want to open SSH for local network and block it from the internet (WAN), feel free to enable the second rule.
+If you want to open SSH or WinBox from local network and block it from the internet (WAN), feel free to enable the second rule.

 ## 4. Add blackholing in NAT